 The Graduate Artist Certificate in Music Performance (GACMP) is a non-degree program providing an intensive, two-year period of post-baccalaureate study in music performance.
 It is intended for exceptionally gifted and accomplished performers seeking professional performing careers, but not wishing to engage in academic studies required for a graduate degree program.
-Study is available in the following areas: woodwinds, brass, strings, percussion, voice, piano, collaborative piano, organ, early music and jazz.
+Study is available in the following areas: woodwinds, brass, strings, percussion, voice, piano, collaborative piano, organ, opera and jazz.

 All UNT graduate academic certificates are graduate/post-baccalaureate level.
 The Graduate Artist Certificate in Music Performance has a maximum allowed program length of 24 months.
 For further information go to the GAC Gainful Employment website.

 - Application to UNT Toulouse Graduate School Applicants must apply for admission to UNT Toulouse Graduate School.
 There is a fee for this application

 - You will receive an email which includes a EUID and password.
 Follow the directions in that email to activate your EUID.
 You may then proceed to apply to the College of Music.